 When Mendel’s work was rediscovered and confirmed at the beginning of the twentieth century, the book on Lamarckian inheritance should have been quietly closed, but it wasn’t, at least, not in the Soviet Union.
-There, the agronomist Trofim Lysenko hatched a theory that claimed that properties induced in, say, agricultural plants would be carried through their seeds into the subsequent generation.
+There, the agronomist and odd bird Trofim Lysenko hatched a theory that claimed that properties induced in, say, agricultural plants would be carried through their seeds into the subsequent generation.
 He subjected germinating wheat to icy water and claimed to produce from it a crop that could endure the cold of the Soviet steppe.
 He wrote copiously about the mistaken “Jewish capitalist anti-proletarian” notions (yes, he used that terminology, a lot) deriving from Mendel and Darwin, and did not believe in the existence or role of chromosomes.
 Geneticists in the Soviet Union thought he was nuts, but he had the ear of the total and complete leader, Josef Stalin, so they were fired, or sent to prison, or just quietly eliminated (gunshot, or starvation in prison were two effective routes to achieve this), while he prospered until the early 1960s.

 In addition to being clueless about genetics and a sycophant, Lysenko was also a more broadly-rounded idiot.
 An incident indicative of his smarts was recalled by Zhores Medvedev, a Soviet researcher in ageing, and quoted by Horace Freeland Judson in “The Eighth Day of Creation”.
 Lysenko once demanded, “What is DNA?
 Show me DNA!”
 When a scientist did show him a sample of dried DNA, Lysenko said “Ha!
 You are speaking nonsense!
 DNA is an acid.
 Acid is a liquid.
 And that’s a powder.
 That can’t be a DNA!”